-"(C) each accumulation made pursuant to a direction in the applicable gift instrument
+"(C) each accumulation made pursuant to a direction in the applicable gift instrument at the time the accumulation is added to the fund.

 "The determination of historic dollar value made in good faith by the institution is conclusive."

 Georgia.
 Omits subsec.
 (5).